 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to analyze parenting practices:
+Now, you can leverage the full potential of this template to conduct a thorough SWOT analysis: